anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 ### Template Data Models
-Data submitted for hosting by the AnVIL should be consistent with data models in the AnVIL system when possible.
+Data submitted for hosting by AnVIL should be consistent with data models in the AnVIL system when possible.
 To ensure this, it is recommended that you adopt or modify one of the Data Model templates below.
 These guidelines are based on data already in AnVIL or in the process of being ingested into AnVIL.

 - [Rare Disease - CMG Data Model](https://docs.google.com/spreadsheets/d/1zVFyuclXJrThLELM0zGVXCEui8mIfyHLBjH_Mdx6uj8/edit?usp=sharing)